Key takeaways

 1. Bounce rate

-A high bounce rate indicates significant UX issues such as site navigation difficulties or overly long page loading times.
+A high bounce rate indicates significant UX issues such as site navigation difficulties or overly long page loading times, which could negatively impact your click-through rate and overall user engagement.
 However, this can also be a sign of poor targeting, meaning that people can’t find what they’re looking for on your site.
+Addressing these issues, including optimizing your website search for relevance and speed, can improve your bounce rate by encouraging users to stay engaged and explore other pages.

 How to track it?